topheman/npm-registry-browser/README.md

 I had never used `material-ui`, it was the opportunity of testing it (and also test the `css-in-js` paradigm that I knew of, but never coded with).

 ## Next

+This project is a work in progress, here are some of the next features I'll be working on:

+* Test pluging an other `css-in-js` library to [`material-ui`](https://material-ui-next.com/) (default one is [jss](https://material-ui-next.com/customization/css-in-js/#jss))
+* Form management use case (to show a more advanced way of state management - maybe using redux ?)
+* Add some i18n (since the content of the app is all in english, first find some adapted feature to apply it)
+* Use latest React 16.3 apis such as:
+  * New lifecycles such as [`getDerivedStateFromProps`](https://reactjs.org/docs/react-component.html#static-getderivedstatefromprops) / [`getSnapshotBeforeUpdate`](https://reactjs.org/docs/react-component.html#getsnapshotbeforeupdate)
+* Try out [React Suspense](https://www.youtube.com/watch?v=6g3g0Q_XVb4) (next versions of React)
+* Upgrade `react-scripts` / use webpack 4 ?